TL;DR — Study Mechanism Design, Distributed Computing, and Cryptography

-When bitcoin brought the methods of encryption, mechanism design, and distributed computing together, we created the first valuable distributed trusted network across the globe with little to no centralization.
+When bitcoin brought the methods of one-way functions, digital signatures, mechanism design, and distributed computing together, we created the first valuable distributed trusted network across the globe with little to no centralization.
 Before bitcoin existed the best comparison of a global distributed peer to peer network we had were torrenting websites.
 They worked well enough, but they were missing the incentives for peers to be good actors in the network.
 Anyone could post anything, including malicious software, and go unpunished.
 There were also no good incentives for peers to volunteer their own computer to upload data to the network.

 Now with economic incentives built into blockchains, we are seeing full scale distributed computing systems, and we can now test new distributed computing problems at scale with real skin in the game.
 Many of the new Proof of Stake models (such as Ethereum’s Sharding) are actually highly experimental, and in general Ethereum is going up against some hard, well known computer science problems.

 It is both extremely exciting that we have the opportunity to study distributed peer to peer networks at such a large scale, but it is also dangerous how much trust we have put into this relatively new software.
 Expect a ton of research to continue to be done in this area of computer science, now that we have the ability to attack it at a global scale.

 In summary, we are going to need more distributed computing engineers!

 A simple definition of mechanism design would be “if Computer Science and Game Theory had a baby, it would be named Mechanism Design.”